 If our goal is quality, we will want followers who will become loyal, look and comment on our posts and become remote friends all over the world.
 So how do we get these types of followers?

 Firstly: Posting a photo and expecting it to float around Instagram getting loads of ‘likes’ and getting you followers is unlikely.
 The speed of which photos are posted globally, within a few minutes it disappears into the depths of the Instagram universe.
 We need to actively find people with similar interests, look at their photos, like some and hope they return the favor.

 Typically, the user will be using a mobile phone with a small screen, compared to a laptop.
 So taking an amazing panoramic with lots of objects in the photo may not be appropriate.
 Seeing all this on a tiny screen could seem cluttered.
 The exception could be a nice skyline with a beach that clearly divides the image.
-Take photos that look good small, a clear object and easy to look at.
+Take photos that look have good composition, look good small, have a clear object and are easy to look at.

 Have an idea for a theme.
 This could be macro, seascapes, landscapes, nature, animals, fashion or just about any subject you can think of.
 Sticking with a theme avoids an Instagram account just looking like pics of this and that with no order.
 Styling the photos can often add to the feel or mood of the account.